 ■ Option for 6-7 year olds ...
 1/4 mile ■ Option for 8-9 year olds ...
-1/2 mile The same objective and testing procedures are used as with the mile run.
-See page 8 for qualifying standards
+1/2 mile

 Rationale

 Shorter distance runs are included as options for younger children.
 Younger children can be prepared to run the mile.
 However, some teachers find it easier to administer a shorter run, which provides good information on cardiorespiratory endurance of young children.